omololaadesua/Analysis-of-sales-data/README.md

 The primary data set used for this "orders.csv" containing the company's order transactions between 2018 and 2021

 ### Tools used

 - Python specicifically pandas module was used to clean and analyse the data
 - The web application;Jupyter notebook was used to create and run the Python code

+### Data Cleaning/Preparation

+Some of the tsaks performed in this phase:

+- Load and inspect data
+- Rename column
+- Change column data type
+- Drop unwanted columns